ericbulloch/kwmd/README.md

 I eventually find a way to run the [LinPEAS](tools/linpeas.sh) script somewhere on the machine.
 The insights that it provides are amazing!
 But I don't usually go straight to LinPeas.
 I do have a few commands that I run manually and check if they provide some quick wins.
 Here are the commands that I run and validate before I run LinPEAS:

+## id

+The `id` command is one of the very first things I run when I login with a new user on a Linux machine.
+The group information that it provides lets me know what my attack surface is with this user.
+For example, sometimes in a capture the flag event, I'll run the `id` command and I'll get output that a user is in the adm group.
+This means that this user can read a lot of log files in the /var/log directory.
+Log files are full of useful information.

+I usually run the `id` command and then check what each group has access to.
+I'll note them and and continue with other commands.
+The direction of this and other commands dictates where I should start attacking.

+Here is some sample output for the `id` command:

+`uid=1000(ubuntu) gid=1000(ubuntu) groups=1000(ubuntu),132(postgres)`

+In this case, I would note that the ubuntu user is also in the postgres group.
+I would make sure I understood what that means and then check the output from the next few sections of commands.